-'Responsible authority'
+'Responsible Authority'

-- The Chief Officer of Police in the area where the premises are situated. - The Fire Authority in the area where the premises are situated. - The enforcing authority for Health and Safety at Work. - The local Planning Authority. - The local authority responsible for minimising or preventing the risk of pollution of the environment or of harm to human health. - The body representing matters relating to the protection of children from harm. - In relation to a vessel, a navigation authority, the Environment Agency, or the British Waterways Board.
+- The Chief Officer of Police in the area where the premises are situated. - The Fire Authority in the area where the premises are situated. - The enforcing authority for Health and Safety at Work. - The local Planning Authority. - The local authority responsible for minimising or preventing the risk of pollution of the environment or of harm to human health. - The body representing matters relating to the protection of children from harm. - In relation to a vessel, a navigation authority, the Environment Agency, or the British Waterways Board. - Trading Standards, local weights and measures.

-'Statement of licensing policy'
+'Statement of Licensing Policy'